Sanix-Darker/Tic-Tac/README.md

 	</tr>
 </table>

-**🐼PANDA:** What's really coul with Tic Tac is that, it affect "any files" in your website, he just Bichakalla the user's rendering.
+**🐼PANDA:** What's really coul with Tic Tac is that, it affect "any files" in your website, he just "Bichakalla" the user's rendering.